How can I help?

 Read more about my services by choosing the best option below or simply scroll through the page to explore everything I offer.

-Getting coaching, feedback, and guidance while you write can turn the frustrating, lonely process of finishing your book into a satisfying and productive collaboration.
+You've started (or finished) writing, but need reassurance that you're on the right track.
+Getting a fresh perspective through my feedback and guidance can turn the frustrating, lonely process of finishing your book into a satisfying and productive collaboration that leads to a solid final manuscript.

 As you begin to develop your ideas, you may be unsure about the best way to organize and present your material.
 Developmental editing helps you tease out the most important concepts, figure out the best format and structure, and receive as little or as much support as you want during the writing process.
 You’ll soon be on your way to finishing a well-organized draft that clearly presents your ideas in an engaging way.

-Not only can I take care of those pesky typos, I will help ensure your ideas are well developed and organized in a clear, logical, and enticing way.
-I will eliminate distractions so your message resonates with readers.
+Not only can I fix typos and grammatical errors, I will help ensure your ideas are well developed and organized in a clear, logical, and enticing way.
+I will eliminate distractions so your message resonates with readers and is easy for them to understand.
 When you work with me, your writing will sound like you, only better.

 6 cents a word for initial editing, $100/hour for optional additional review

-If you don't want in-depth feedback or suggestions for improvement but just need another set of eyes to do one final check for embarrassing mistakes, this is for you.
+If you just need a fresh set of eyes to do one final check for embarrassing mistakes—and don't want me to offer any suggestions for improvement or ask any questions (unless something seems really wrong!)—proofreading is for you.

 Editing and Proofreading Packages